michalmirowski/selenium-yt-subs-transfer/README.md

+# Transfer YouTube subscriptions

 ## Overview
 This tool allows transferring YouTube subscriptions from one account to another by automating browser with [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/).

 The idea is to start Chrome in debugging mode with `--remote-debugging-port` command.
 Thanks to that, Selenium will be able to connect directly to the given port and to use a Chrome instance, where the user is logged in to the YouTube account.

-It was inspired by a tutorial from [CosmoCode - How to connect Selenium to an existing browser that was opened manually?](https://cosmocode.io/how-to-connect-selenium-to-an-existing-browser-that-was-opened-manually/)
+It was inspired by a tutorial by [CosmoCode - How to connect Selenium to an existing browser that was opened manually?](https://cosmocode.io/how-to-connect-selenium-to-an-existing-browser-that-was-opened-manually/)

 ## How to use it?